 - Theoretical investigations in spatial concepts.
 That is, exploring the theoretical underpinnings of spatial analysis, including issues related to scale, error and accuracy, visualization, fractals and data mining.

 - The application of spatial analytical theory in subject areas where space and place are considered important explanatory elements.
 This includes a particular focus on biogeography (including health geography/medical biogeography and conservation biology) and, in particular, the distributions and occurrences of species (e.g. landform correlations).
 It also includes a focus on aspects of human geography, such as immigration, VGI, and land use applications.

 - The social impacts of spatial technologies.
-That is, exploration of the social aspects of GIScience and geospatial technologies--the reflexivities between technology and society (e.g.public participation and the geoweb).
+That is, exploration of the social aspects of GIScience and geospatial technologies--the reflexivities between technology and society (e.g., public participation and the geoweb).

-Example research topics in my lab
+Example research topics in my lab, past and present:

 - Spatial analytical theory

-- Digital elevation models (DEMs)and fractals
+- Digital elevation models (DEMs) and fractals

-- Topographic characterization for DEM error modelling
+- Topographic characterization for DEM error modeling

 - Approximation of topographic surfaces from Digital Elevation Models